Why did I move to Mexico?

 On weekends, I enjoy dining in restaurants with colorful, leafy backdrops, offering a cosy atmosphere ideal for a drink or a meal.
 The nightlife is just as attractive, with a variety of bars, clubs, festivals and concerts.

 I'm also an avid traveler, and the quality of life here allows me to explore many places.
 I'm particularly fond of pueblos mágicos like San Miguel de Allende, Malinalco, Valle de Bravo, and Cuernavaca, where you can rent magnificent villas with swimming pools at very low prices.
 I also like to go further afield, like Puerto Escondido, a true hippie paradise perfect for surfing, enjoying burritos and tacos, and partying with my feet in the sand.
-Or explore Baja California, with its rocky, mountainous landscapes, pristine beaches and tourist-friendly spots.
+Or explore Baja California, with its mountainous, rocky landscapes, pristine beaches and tourist-friendly spots.

 My social life is extremely rich here, and I feel fully at home in this environment.